cybertec-postgresql/pgwatch/docs/using_managed_services.rst

 * Documentation: https://cloud.google.com/sql/docs/postgres

-NB!
 To get most out pgwatch3 on GCE you need some additional clicks in the GUI / Cloud Console "Flags" section to enable some common PostgreSQL monitoring parameters like *track_io_timing* and *track_functions*.